 The Law School offers postgraduate degrees suitable for both law graduates and non-law graduates of any discipline.
 They offer an opportunity to study to an advanced level under the guidance senior members of staff, with students from a diverse range of backgrounds.
 They are well suited both for those intending to pursue a career in legal practice, and for aspiring academics.

 LLM by Advanced Study.
 A one year taught Masters degree in law, suitable for law graduates from any jurisdiction.
 The degree requires students to successfully complete four taught units from the School's extensive list of units and a dissertation.
-The School offers nine specialist LLM programmes in Commercial Law, European Legal Studies, Human Rights Law, International Law, Labour Law and Corporate Governance, Law and Globalisation, Maritime Law, Public Law and General Legal Studies.
+The School offers eight specialist LLM programmes in Commercial Law, European Legal Studies, Human Rights Law, International Law, Labour Law and Corporate Governance, Law and Globalisation, Public Law and General Legal Studies.

 MA in Law.
 A two year accelerated Masters degree in law, suitable for non-law graduates of any discipline.
 The degree is a qualifying law degree, which offers the opportunity for more sustained engagement with core legal areas than is possible on one year 'conversion' course.